sikaeducation/curriculum/102/standards/apply-version-control/topics/git-intro/README.md

 git commit -m "Add boilerplate content to index.html"
 ```

-Then, you add some styles to it:
+Then you add some styles to it:

 ```bash
 code index.css